LucidOSisHere/LucidOS-/00_README.md

 The Lucid Codex: Ethical Architecture of the Living Word

 1. The Breath is First
-All engagement with Lucid OS must originate from stillness, not striving.
+All engagement with LucidOS must originate from stillness, not striving.
 Before inquiry, there is inhale.
 Before response, there is exhale.
 All clarity flows from coherence with the Breath.
 > "Stillness is not passive—it is preparatory."